-- Q: In addition to quarters and work assignments, what other aspects will the new inmate learn about? - A: The new inmate will be told about how the custodial staff, or correctional officers, conduct their supervision of inmates; disciplinary processes; visiting privileges; mailroom services; sentence computation and earning of good time credit; educational services which include available classes, training, law and leisure libraries, and recreational activities; medical and mental health services; psychology programs; religious services; food service; payment of court-ordered finds and restitution; and release planning and preparation programs. - Q: Can new inmates "learn the ropes" from other inmates?
+Q: In addition to quarters and work assignments, what other aspects will the new inmate learn about?

+A: The new inmate will be told about how the custodial staff, or correctional officers, conduct their supervision of inmates; disciplinary processes; visiting privileges; mailroom services; sentence computation and earning of good time credit; educational services which include available classes, training, law and leisure libraries, and recreational activities; medical and mental health services; psychology programs; religious services; food service; payment of court-ordered fines and restitution; and release planning and preparation programs.

+Q: Can new inmates "learn the ropes" from other inmates?
 A: I suppose it may be inevitable for every new inmate to learn something about institutional rules, staff roles, and various aspects of prison life from other inmates.
 However, caution in this regard is needed because the only things a new inmate can know about another inmate is what the other inmate chooses to tell the new inmate.
 Potential pitfalls abound, and new inmates who wish to get through the process of incarceration successfully, without negative repercussions, and with an eye toward benefiting from all available programs for which they may qualify, should let the written Bureau of Prisons' regulations be their primary guide, rather than other inmates.
 Further, in understanding how the Bureau of Prisons' regulations are implemented and actually function, the inmate should rely primarily upon staff for clarification, as well as on information in the inmate law library at the institution.
-In determining which inmates to seek advice from, new inmates may consider speaking with inmates who work in the education department, including inmate law library clerks.
-Inmate law library clerks can show how and where Bureau of Prisons' policies are filed, along with institution policy supplements.
+In determining which inmates to seek advice from, new inmates may consider speaking with inmates who work in the education department.
 Also, in attempting to decide on a possible work assignment, the new inmate can speak to other inmates who work in various departments, keeping in mind that information they receive will not override the information that is provided during the Admission & Orientation process.
 Finally, an inmate always has the right, throughout confinement, to obtain legal counsel, preferably from an attorney who is familiar with Bureau of Prisons' policies and procedures, and who is experienced in federal inmate-related matters.

-§5:10.3 Solving Problems
+§4:10.4 Solving Problems